The-OpenROAD-Project/OpenROAD/src/rmp/README.md

 # Restructure

-Restructure is an interface to ABC for local resynthesis.
+The restructure module in OpenROAD (`rmp`) is based on an interface to ABC for local resynthesis.
 The package allows logic restructuring that targets area or timing.
 It extracts a cloud of logic using the OpenSTA timing engine, and passes it to ABC through `blif` interface.
 Multiple recipes for area or timing are run to obtain multiple structures from ABC;